otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

    • Now try adding ```shuf``` which will mix all these lines all over.

-   • Select the first one thousand lines with head and put it all into whitelist.txt.
+   • Select the first one thousand lines with head and put it all into `whitelist.txt`.

    •  You got this!
 If you are new to bash, I am sure that seemed impossible yesterday, so take a minute to congratulate               yourself on the progress made even if you required a little help!